ADC Drugs by Target (2026 Update): Full List of Approved ADCs, Pipeline and Trends

 - The payload is released, damaging DNA or microtubules and inducing cell death

-This mechanism underpins the classification of adc drugs by target in 2026, combining the advantages of targeted therapy and chemotherapy.
+This mechanism underpins the classification of adc drugs by target, combining the advantages of targeted therapy and chemotherapy.

 II.
 Global List of Approved ADC Drugs